“If I’m selling to you, I speak your language. If I’m buying, dann müssen Sie Deutsch sprechen”

 It is also important to look at any images that you wish to use.
 In many Middle Eastern countries, it is not acceptable to use images of women in advertising.

 In China, red is a very lucky colour and it symbolises good fortune and happiness, so this is a good colour to use.
-White, on the other hand, symbolises mourning.
-In much of the Western world, white is associated with purity.
+White, on the other hand, symbolises mourning, and in much of the Western world, it is associated with purity.

 Scoping Your Audience